mat-sz/imtool/README.md

 Client-side image manipulation:

-* reduces server load - image processing being typically one of the most CPU expensive tasks in image storage systems,
 * allows for end to end encryption of thumbnails along with the original images,
-* allows for easy usage within Electron without relying on external tools like Imagemagick.
+* allows for easy usage within Electron without relying on external tools like Imagemagick,
+* allows for cropping and compressing the image on the client side without quality loss.

 ## Examples